Get In Touch

 Purpose of Pointing in Construction

-Pointing protects mortar joints from the damaging effects of the atmosphere, ensuring their longevity and strength.
+Pointing protects mortar joints from the damage caused by the atmosphere.

 Pointing improves the appearance of the wall, highlighting the pattern, thickness, colours, and texture of the joints.

-Pointing helps seal gaps and prevents rainwater or dampness from entering the masonry, enhancing the structure's resistance to external elements.
+Pointing helps seal gaps and prevents rainwater or dampness from entering the masonry.

-By filling and reinforcing mortar joints, pointing adds strength and stability to the overall masonry construction.
+By filling and reinforcing mortar joints, pointing adds strength and stability to the masonry construction.

 Types of Mortar